vdmitriyev/vdmitriyev.github.io/src-md-blog/content/interesting/article1-tips-for-remembering-more.md

 4. Interpret it by multiple approach **[think] [write] [draw] [discuss] [sing] [watch] [listen] [act] [visualize] [use-analogy]**

 ***Above mentioned techniques are not for the long-term memory.
-For the "LTM" they should be combined with other "continuosuly repeating" techniques***
+For the "LTM" they should be combined with other "continuously repeating" techniques***

 </br>